ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 the other, and therefore the relative qualities of the underlying algorithms are not truly represented by their implementations.
 This can easily occur when the programmer has a bias regarding the algorithms.
-Third, the choice of empirical test cases might unfairly favor one algorithm.
+Third, the choice of empirical test cases might unfairly favour one algorithm.
 Fourth, you could find that even the better of the two algorithms does not fall within your resource budget.
 In that case you must begin the entire process again with yet another program